ryanusHolmanus/facial_encryption/README.md

 UNDER DEVELOPMENT!!!!

+The program currently opens the PC webcam and takes a snapshot of the user.
+If the snapshot matches the facial image specified from a separate file, then the input file will be encrypted and decrypted to a separate file.

 This is temporary usage and will be changed soon.....
 This example uses facial recognition to encrypt and decrypt file.
 I have not finished the iris recognition function.